El Tromen

 Climate And Weather

 The reserve has a cold, dry, and windy climate typical of high-altitude northern Patagonia, with annual precipitation around 300 to 600 millimeters falling mostly as snow in winter.
 Summers from December through February are short and cool, with daytime temperatures of 15 to 22°C at lake level and freezing nights possible even in midsummer at higher elevations.
 Winters from June through September are long and severe, with daytime highs near or below freezing, frequent snowfall, and intense winds.
-The Tromen summit can hold snow year-round, and the wetland often freezes for parts of the winter.
+The Tromen summit holds snow year-round, and the wetland often freezes for parts of the winter.
 Strong westerly winds are nearly constant.
 Visitors should prepare for rapid weather changes, intense sun at altitude, and cold temperatures regardless of season.

 Human History